rems-project/cn-tutorial/docs/getting-started/tutorials/overview-pbt.md

 #### Understanding errors

-{{ todo("BCP: This is out of date:") }}
+By default, the tool will attempt to synthesize a C program which reproduces the failure.
-Currently, the tool does not print out counterexamples, but this is [planned](https://github.com/rems-project/cerberus/issues/841).
+However, due to non-determinism of `malloc`, if your code include complex relationships between pointer, we cannot guarantee it will consistently reproduce the failure.

-Until then, `tests.out` can be run with the `--trap` flag in a debugger.
+If the C program provided does not reproduce the failure, `tests.out` can be run with the `--trap` flag in a debugger.
 Since seeds are printed each time the tool runs, `--seed <seed>` can be used to reproduce the test case.
 The debugger should automatically pause right before rerunning the failing test case.